The Enrichment MCP Server allows you to perform security enrichment lookups for various observable types using multiple third-party services.

 Enrichment MCP Server

-A Model Context Protocol (MCP) server for performing enrichment given a provided observable.
-The combination of configured services and the provided observable(s) will determine which enrichment services to utilize.
+This project is a Model Context Protocol (MCP) server for performing enrichment given a provided observable.
+The combination of configured services and the provided observable(s) will determine which enrichment services to call.

-This tool provides a simple implementation to perform third-party enrichment using common services (e.g. VirusTotal, Hybrid Analysis, etc.).
+This tool provides a simple MCP server implementation to perform third-party enrichment using common services (e.g. VirusTotal, Hybrid Analysis, etc.) utilizing the security-cli python package to perform enrichment/communicate with different services.

 This implementation of the enrichment-mcp